aglines/playlist-from-dj/README.md

 # to do / planned structure

 ## Create playlists from a subset of the data
-- use song title and artist to find the song on Spotify
 - write spotify track and artist data to db
 - For all the songs in one show, create one playlist